 I recommend measuring consumer action over set periods – monthly, quarterly, etc. This way you can see a clear pattern.

 Here are a few questions you can ask:

 - Has there been an increase in web traffic over the time period?

-- Was there an increase in followers and engagement on social media?
+- Has there been an increase in followers and engagement visible on social media management tools?